Single Detached and Duplexes

 Multi-unit residential includes townhouses, rowhouses, apartments, etc. The building permit submission requirements for common types of projects and other building considerations are provided below.

 With regard to multi-unit residential uses, under Delta's Building/Plumbing Bylaw

 - A "complex building" means all buildings defined as Part 3, 4, 5, and 6 in the BC Building Code.

 - A "non complex" building means buildings of three storeys or less in building height, having a building area not exceeding 400 m2 and used for residential occupancies.

-With regard to multi-unit residential uses, under Section 27(2) of the Architects Act, an architect must be retained any time architectural services are provided on a building or structure as mandated in the Act except as described in Section 60.
+With regard to multi-unit residential uses, under Section 52(e) of the Architects Regulation, an architect must be retained any time architectural services are provided on a building or structure as mandated in the Regulation.
 In general, an architect is required for:

-The above is provided for reference only, see the Architects Act for more detailed and current information.
+The above is provided for reference only, see the Architects Regulation for more detailed and current information.